adamschmalhofer/grocy-importer/README.rst

     --
     TODO: 7 of 7 tasks shown

-First let's see what chores grocy has for us:
+First let's see what chores Grocy has for us:

 .. code::